 Besides Amazon and Walmart, other popular marketplaces include Shopify and eBay —you will be fascinated to read the fact that 65% of sellers use eBay & Amazon to sell their products.

-But a major drawback of these online marketplaces is that they are saturated or piled with so much competition that if you are just going to start out as a new seller, the journey is going to be tough for sure.
+But a major drawback of these online marketplaces is that they are saturated or piled with so much competition that if you are just going to start as a new seller, the journey is going to be tough for sure.
 It becomes hard to stand out from other established sellers out there.

-Happily, this is the right time to jump into Walmart marketplace.
+Happily, this is the right time to jump into the Walmart marketplace.
 It offers many perks similar to what these big giants do but with much less competition.

 Comparatively, if you sell on Walmart, you have an incredible opportunity to be unique and yet meet your sales goals.

 Here are 4 key reasons to sell on Walmart and why it is an ideal choice for your business in the current scenario:

 1. There is free 2-day shipping